ajiteshgogoi/cozyconnect/README.md

-# Easy Connect - Conversation Prompts
+# Cozy Connect - Conversation Prompts

-Easy Connect is an AI-powered conversation prompt generator designed to foster meaningful connections through thoughtful dialogue.
+Cozy Connect is an AI-powered conversation prompt generator designed to foster meaningful connections through thoughtful dialogue.
 By generating context-aware, open-ended questions, it helps break the ice and deepen conversations naturally.

 ## Features